1.12.20

 Isaiah 7.14

-‘Look, the virgin shall conceive and bear a son, and they shall call him Immanuel.’
+‘Look, the virgin has conceived and shall bear a son, and they shall call him Immanuel.’

 A key point of contention is that within Isaiah’s prophecy, the ‘young woman’ is not a virgin: she has already conceived, and the parallelism with Isa 8.3–4 strongly implies that the woman is Isaiah’s own wife, and the child is Isaiah’s own son.
-While the Greek word παρθένος normally would mean ‘virgin’, it could also mean ‘young woman’ (e.g. Gen 34.3, where Dinah is called παρθένον by the narrator immediately after she was raped).
+While the Greek word παρθένος could refer to a ‘virgin’, this needed to be determined by context.
+The word by itself meant ‘young woman’ (e.g. Gen 34.3, where Dinah is called παρθένον by the narrator immediately after she was raped).
 Except for a small change in verb tense (more below), the Isa 7.14 quotation in Matthew is identical to the LXX.12

 While we don’t know the precise relationship between Matthew and Luke, the great differences between their infancy narratives show neither is likely to be dependent on the other here.
 If we remove all the contradictory information in these narratives, they share just a few common items, one of them being that Mary conceived Jesus while she was a virgin.
 This suggests the author of Matthew did not invent this detail on his own, as sometimes suggested by overly-critical skeptics.
 The virgin birth came from an existing tradition which the author shaped into Matt 1.18–2.23.
 However, because the quotation of LXX Isa 7.14 came from Matthew and not his source,13 it shows that he specifically searched for a verse to justify the tradition of Mary’s conception of Jesus while a virgin.
 He found a sentence that, in the wider context of Isa 7, could not possibly be about a virgin, but contained παρθένος, a word which allowed a degree of interpretive ambiguity.